A Notion of Uniqueness for the Adversarial Bayes Classifier: Deferred proofs from

-Next, recall that \cref{lemma:transition_eta_0_1} implies that if the an endpoint of an adversarial Bayes classifier are too close to the boundary of $\supp \PP$, then that endpoint must be in the boundary of a degenerate interval.
+Next, recall that \cref{lemma:transition_eta_0_1} implies that if the an endpoint of an adversarial Bayes classifier is too close to the boundary of $\supp \PP$, then that endpoint must be in the boundary of a degenerate interval.
 As a result: \begin{corollary} Assume $\PP\ll \mu$ is a measure for which $\supp \PP$ is an interval $I$, and $\PP(\eta=0\text{ or }1)=0$.
-Then if $A$ is a regular adversarial Bayes classifier at radius $\e$, then $A$ has no finite endpoints in $I^\e-\interior I^{-\e}$. \end{corollary}
+Then if $A$ is an adversarial Bayes classifier for radius $\e$, then $\partial A$ is disjoint from $\interior(I^\e)-\interior (I^{-\e})$. \end{corollary}